aptos-foundation/AIPs/aips/ristretto_bulletproofs_elgamal.md

 (Please give a temporary file name to your AIP when first drafting it, AIP manager will assign a number to it after reviewing)
 ## Summary

-This AIP proposes three new Move standard library cryptography modules, one implementing the [Bulletproofs](https://eprint.iacr.org/2017/1066.pdf) range proof verifier, another implementing ElGamal encryption, and a third implementing Pedersen commitment.
+This AIP proposes three new Move standard library cryptography modules, one implementing the [Bulletproofs](https://crypto.stanford.edu/bulletproofs/) range proof verifier, another implementing [ElGamal encryption](https://en.wikipedia.org/wiki/ElGamal_encryption), and a third implementing [Pedersen commitments](https://crypto.stackexchange.com/questions/64437/what-is-a-pedersen-commitment).
 All three modules can be used for various applications.
 Bulletproofs is implementing using underlying native functions written in Rust.
 In addition, this AIP also proposes additional functions to be added to the already existing Ristretto255 elliptic curve module.
 These functions include natives for point cloning and double scalar multiplications, in addition to non-natives for creating scalars from u32 values, serializing compressed points, and getting the hash-to-point value of the Ristretto255 basepoint.

 ## Motivation